This summer, StatsBomb is celebrating a special anniversary: 10 years since the site was formed and the first blog post was published.

 Ted (Knutson, now CEO of StatsBomb) created StatsBomb.com to house his own writing, but mostly to act as a centralised hub to amplify the work of the early analysts and researchers (for more on that you can read Ted’s 10 Years of StatsBomb blog post).
 Ten years on, we’ve spoken to some of those early contributors and will be sharing those conversations in a succession of articles that we’re calling the StatsBomb Originals series.

-A warm welcome to Paul Riley.
+A warm welcome back to Bobby Gardiner.